bingotang1981/socks5ws/README.md

 1. Socks5 proxy with only connect command supported.
 2. Enable the sniff flag to adjust the host to counter the dns pollution.
 This feature is grabbed from *ray sniffing feature.
+3. Support the filter feature, which means that only the domains in the filter list will go through the server, otherwise, we will use the local connection.

 ## Command